TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 - The Amazon Linux container image is built from the same software components that are included in the Amazon Linux AMI.
 - Amazon Linux 2 AMI run's Docker Images

+**ECR**
-**ECR** Amazon Elastic Container Registry (ECR), an image registry for storing and quickly retrieving Docker images.
+- Amazon Elastic Container Registry (ECR), an image registry for storing and quickly retrieving Docker images.
+- Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.

 **ECS**
 - Amazon Elastic Container Service (ECS) is a highly scalable, high performance container management
 - service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.

 **Multiple applications running on EC2**